 Verdict: Real Madrid win

-Hoping to find a route back to the top of the La Liga table on Saturday night, Real Madrid will make the trip to the Estadio El Sadar when they face off against Osasuna.
+Desperate to make up some ground at the top of the table, Real Madrid will make the trip to Balaídos when they face off against Celta Vigo on Saturday afternoon.

 Key Factors to Consider

-- Likewise, Saturday’s hosts have failed to win any of their last five top-flight contests on home soil.
+- Likewise, Saturday’s hosts have won just one of their five home fixtures since opening 2021.

 Verdict: Real Madrid win